uLoyd/fretboard-js/README.md

 Returns: Fretboard instance

-Adds specific sound to *currentExactSounds* array if it doesn't exists.
+Adds specific sound to *currentExactSounds* array if it doesn't exist.
 Duplicate won't be added.

 ```javascript
 fretboardInstance.addCurrentExactSound(new Sound('A', 2));